xanning/trial-redeemer-xag-support/README.md

 Put your vcc's in ccs.txt in number|MM|YY|CVV format Have the names.txt on the same folder as the script
 ```
-At line 42 there's a variable to put your XAG api key in.
+At line 44 there's a variable to put your XAG api key in.
 Again, join their discord server to earn credits and get an api key.

+# Update 5

+The redeemer() function is rewritten (more like pasted from someone who sent their code, thanks @bubbb_)

+If a credit card fails, it retries.
+Here's one bug fixed for ya.

+XAG stock checking and balance checking removed for testing with api ratelimits

+If any bug happen because of this update please open an issue.

+Is this latest version?
+No, i have a dev version that has few more features but i'm gatekeeping because its horribly written and unfinished

 # Flags?